realzeitmedia/legos/README.md

 Minimal Elasticsearch log shipper.
 Logstash compatible; Works great with Kibana.

+Usage:

+ - legos /var/log/some/log

 Process:

- - Read line in from STDIN
+ - Wait for a new line in /var/log/some/log
  - Get fields via a regular expression
  - Send record to Elasticsearch
  - GOTO 0